YuvalBecker/Smart-transfer-learning/README.md

 ** clarification: Distribution measurement is performed for every kernel in each layer - meanning , some kernel weights will be modified while other may not in the same layer!

-Example of chosen weight kernel in a specific layer:
+Example of chosen weight kernelS in a specific layer:

 ![alt text](https://github.com/YuvalBecker/Statistics-pretrained/blob/main/data/save_activations/features.9_new.jpg)